An invariance principle for the 1D KPZ equation: The directed polymer model

 \section{The directed polymer model}

 In this section we consider a special kind of growing random surface, defined by the model of directed polymers in a random environment (see \cite{comets17, bateschatterjee20} for background on directed polymers).
 Let $(y(x,t))_{x\in \Z, t\in \Z_+}$ be our noise variables, as before.
 Recall that $m$ denotes the moment generating function of the noise variables, which is finite in a neighborhood of zero.
 We define the growing random surface $\fpoly: \Z\times \Z_+ \to \R$ as follows.
-Let $RW(x,t)$ denote the set of all simple symmetric random walk paths on $\Z$ that start at $0$ at time $0$, and end up at $x$ at time $t$.
-Let $f(x,t)=0$ if $t=0$, and for $t>0$, let
+Let $RW(x,t)$ denote the set of all simple symmetric random walk paths on $\Z$ that that terminate at $x$ at time $t$, regardless of the initial point at time $0$.
+Let $\fpoly(x,t)=0$ if $t=0$, and for $t>0$, let

 It is easy to see that $\fpoly$ satisfies the recursion

 This model will be of fundamental importance in the sequel.
 Of particular importance is the polymer partition function $X(x,t) := \exp(\beta \fpoly(x,t))$.
 Note that $X(x,0)=1$ for all $x$.